Skip to content

 Sherwin Williams White Flour on Kitchen Cabinets

-I didn’t find a ton of people using SW White Flour on their cabinets, which to me is always a good thing.
+I didn’t find a ton of people using White Flour on their cabinets, which to me is always a good thing.
 Why not be a little different?

 If you are thinking about using White Flour anywhere inside your home, you will want to check out the home of Rachael from @firsthouseonfinn.
 She used White Flour throughout their interior, and it looks beautiful!